mathwo/mathwo.github.io/_posts/2020-11-11-jekyll-doc-and-my-notes.md

 ### Upload large PDF files

+Note: LFS is not supported for public fork repo of GitHub.
+Solution: [duplicate the repo](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) can solve this issue.

 [Git Large File Storage](https://git-lfs.github.com/) has to be used if file size is larger than 100MB for GitHub.
 The trick is, after installing git-lfs program, all git lfs commands needs to be run at repo root directory:

 ```